ChaseSizemore/ChaseSizemore/README.md

 ## 🚀 About Me
+Full Stack Software Engineer with a passion for Python and JavaScript.
+Other technical experience includes AWS, SQL/NoSQL, React, Node, Express, and more.
+An avid contributor to the open-source community.

 ## 💻 Tech Stack

 <!--
 **ChaseSizemore/ChaseSizemore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.